Types of accommodation

 Portuguese Refugee Council Visit Website

-In the current reception system, adults and families with children are accommodated at CPR’s Refugee Reception Centre (CAR) or in private accommodation provided by CPR (apartments and rooms in the private market or hostels) during admissibility (including Dublin) and accelerated procedures on the territory.
-CPR’s Refugee Children Reception Centre (CACR) offers unaccompanied children appropriate housing and reception conditions during the regular procedure and at appeal stage.
+Adults and families with children who receive reception conditions provided by CPR are accommodated at CPR’s Refugee Reception Centres (CAR 1 and CAR 2) or very occasionally in private accommodation provided by CPR (apartments and rooms in the private market or hostels) during admissibility (including Dublin) and accelerated procedures on the territory.
+CPR’s Refugee Children Reception Centre (CACR) offers unaccompanied children appropriate housing and reception conditions regardless of the stage of the asylum procedure.

 Source: CPR.

-CAR is an open reception centre located in Bobadela, Municipality of Loures, and operates in the framework of MoUs with the Ministry of Home Affairs and the Ministry of Labour, Solidarity and Social Security.
-The official capacity of the CAR stands at 60 places but, in practice, the centre can accommodate up to 80 persons.
-Nevertheless, due to the persisting needs, by the end of the year, a total of 105 persons were accommodated in the facility.
+CAR 1 is an open reception centre located in Bobadela, Municipality of Loures, and operates in the framework of MoUs with the Ministry in charge of Migration and the Ministry of Labour, Solidarity and Social Security.
+The official capacity of CAR 1 stands at 60 places but, in practice, the centre can accommodate up to 70 persons.
+As a complement to CAR 1, CPR manages a private house (CVG) with a capacity for 25 persons.

 CPR ensures accommodation until ISS or SCML take over.
-As such, asylum seekers only leave its facilities when alternative accommodation is secured (see Responsibility for Reception).
+As such, asylum applicants only leave its facilities when alternative accommodation is secured (see Responsibility for Reception).

-CACR is an open reception house for unaccompanied asylum-seeking children located in Lisbon that has operated since 2012 in the framework of MoUs with the Ministry of Home Affairs, the Municipality of Lisbon and the Ministry of Labour, Solidarity and Social Security.
-Its official capacity stands at 14 places.
+CACR is an open specialised reception centre for unaccompanied asylum-seeking children located in Lisbon that has operated since 2012 in the framework of MoUs with the Municipality of Lisbon and the Ministry of Labour, Solidarity and Social Security.
+It has an official capacity of 12 places.[7]

 Housing of relocated unaccompanied children from Greece